giordanoDaloisio/MODNESS/modness/README.md

 - `metamodel.tests`: it contains test classes for the generated editor

 - `metamodel.runtime`: this folder contains the models produced using the editor.
-The models are stored in two folders:  `classic` contains the XML models generated using the traditional EMF visual editor, `DSL` contains the DSL models generated from the Xtext-based editor
+The models are stored in two folders: `models` contains the XML models generated using the traditional EMF visual editor, `DSL` contains the DSL models generated from the Xtext-based editor

 - `org.eclipse.acceleo.fairness.generator`: this project contains the Acceleo template used to generate the fairness assessment code